 These advanced competencies must be completed and submitted within the first six weeks of entering the MMPH program.
 Competencies may be modified as specific goals within the context of the program in consultation with the program director.
+Competencies cannot be created from MPH core courses, they must be taught and assessed in didactic elective courses.
+One advanced competency will be attained during the essay.
 Students need five (5) or more advanced competencies.